 Thanks for listening,

 You present a very interesting question and commentary.
 With all the physical facts that you listed the boy obviously has some talent for a 10-year-old and I repeat for a 10-year-old.
-And I certainly appreciate your comments and your knowledge about coaches, some of your own self limitations the most impressed with a statement “Come on.
+And I certainly appreciate your comments and your knowledge about coaches, some of your own self-limitations the most impressed with a statement “Come on.
 He’s only 10” you’re exactly right.

-To tell you the truth I don’t know that I would do anything to be having this kind of success as a 10-year-old except let him enjoyed it because what you described to me physically is a good sized 12-year-old.
+To tell you the truth I don’t know that I would do anything to be having this kind of success as a 10-year-old except let him enjoyed it because what you described to me physically is a good-sized 12-year-old.
 My impression is that you and his coach that he is playing for right now have enough knowledge to continue on with what’s happening then as a 12-year-old or even a 13-year-old when he moves up into very competitive travel ball then you need to see how he has matured and has become competitive.

 As far as a coach goes yes it’s very difficult, but your best bet to go to the teaching Academy somewhere, and ask for some references of kids that he’s worked with and see what kind of success they have.

-I leave you with this in a 40 years of coaching I’ve seen a lot of kids that are exceptional for their age group, but when they become the youngest in the next age group success is not near as easy to come by.
-If the boys 10 years old that means he’s going to have to move up to 12 and under next year and he’ll be facing some kids that are 12 -year-old and even some kids will probably turn 13 during the season this will be a big jump.
+I leave you with this in 40 years of coaching I’ve seen a lot of kids that are exceptional for their age group, but when they become the youngest in the next age group success is not near as easy to come by.
+If the boy 10 years old that means he’s going to have to move up to 12 and under next year and he’ll be facing some kids that are 12 -year-old and even some kids will probably turn 13 during the season this will be a big jump.
 When he goes on the mound it should help but he’ll also be facing much better hitters.
-The statistics you told me are close to unbelievable, to tell me that no one has got hit and 103 batters is like telling me that he’s pitched eight or nine straight no-hitters, luck would tell me that somebody had to get the bat on the ball and get a hit.
+The statistics you told me are close to unbelievable, to tell me that no one has got hit and 103 batters are like telling me that he’s pitched eight or nine straight no-hitters, luck would tell me that somebody had to get the bat on the ball and get a hit.